Inpatient Rehab in Missouri

 Treatment included:

-• Residential rehab, short-term residential treatment and intensive outpatient treatment program
+• Residential rehab, short-term residential treatment and outpatient services

-• Co-occurring addiction and mental health treatment, people with trauma and teenagers
+• Co-occurring addiction and mental health treatment, teenagers and people with trauma

 • Residential treatment for substance use